WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/contributing.md

 5. No Patches
     * Harmony patches are not allowed.
 Since multiple mods may include this library it would result in multiple copies of the patch being installed, potentially causing incompatibility issues.
 6. Before Committing
-    * Rebuild the solution to ensure documentation is updated
+    * Rebuild the solution using the Release configuration to ensure documentation is updated
     * Run all unit tests

 ## What to Contribute